rain

 • Experience working with children in a volunteer or paid capacity, or possessing a strong desire and passion to work with children.

-• Enthusiasm, energy, and a passion for sharing and teaching the Bible.
+• Enthusiasm, energy, and a passion for sharing and teaching God’s Word.

 • Willingness to take initiative and be flexible in a fast-paced environment.